grange85/ahfow-www/_posts/2019/2019-07-04-but-i-feel-all-right-when-you-smile.md

 <em>The dining table is a mess.
 ANDY, HAZEL and ADAM
 are sitting down to eat their porridge.
-One cats is milling around, another is sitting on the table.
+One cat is milling around, another is sitting on the table.
 The radio is playing faintly in the kitchen.</em>

 <center>